Main Navigation - Mobile

 Parent means a parent of a student and includes a natural parent, a guardian, or an individual acting as a parent of the student in the absence of a parent or guardian.
 The school district may presume the parent has the authority to exercise the rights provided herein, unless it has been provided with evidence that there is a state law or court order governing such matters as marriage dissolution, separation or child custody, or a legally binding instrument which provides to the contrary.

-Record means any information or data recorded in any way including, but not limited to, handwriting, print, computer media, video or audiotape, film, microfilm and microfiche.
+Record means any information or data recorded in any way including, but not limited to, handwriting, print, computer media, video or audio recording, film, microfilm and microfiche.

-School official includes: (a) a person duly elected to the school board; (b) a person employed by the school board in an administrative, supervisory, instructional or other professional position; (c) a person employed by the school board as a temporary substitute in a professional position for the period of his or her performance as a substitute; and (d) a person employed by, or under contract to, the school board to perform a special task such as a secretary, a clerk, an attorney or an auditor for the period of his or her performance as an employee or contractor; (e) application service provider in performance of necessary functions of data collection, maintenance and storage.
+School official includes: (a) a person duly elected to the school board; (b) a person employed by the school board in an administrative, supervisory, instructional or other professional position; (c) a person employed by the school board as a temporary substitute in a professional position for the period of their performance as a substitute; and (d) a person employed by, or under contract to, the school board to perform a special task such as a secretary, a clerk, an attorney or an auditor for the period of their performance as an employee or contractor; (e) application service provider in performance of necessary functions of data collection, maintenance and storage.

 Summary data means statistical records and reports derived from data on individuals but in which individuals are not identified and from which neither their identities nor any other characteristic that could uniquely identify the individual is ascertainable.